 Ralphie loves sweet potatoes, steak, salmon, broccoli (I only give him three florets a day as a treat), green beans and baby carrots.
 As with all human food I would err on the side of giving a tiny piece to sample.
 You should always consult with the proper resources to ensure that they’re safe food options to consume for your breed.
 We also give him Greenies (Teenie size) as his adult teeth came in and he always gobbles it up.
 However, Greenies are not a substitute for regularly brushing your dog’s teeth.

-We cut chicken from Ralphie’s diet since he’s allergic to poultry and it gives him ear infections which would cause him to have ear infections and he used to bite at his paws a lot.
+We cut chicken from Ralphie’s diet since he’s allergic to poultry and it gives him ear infections which would cause him to chew on his paws a lot.

-When Ralphie was little he had a very bad habit of eating his own poop which he outgrew by offering him a treat in exchange for every time he pooped.
-Fortunately this tip (from a trainer) worked and now he wants nothing to do with his own poop and he no longer requires a treat in exchange for doing his business.
+When Ralphie was a young puppy he had a habit of eating his own poop.
+He outgrew this behavior once we started to offer him a treat in exchange for every time he defecated.
+Fortunately this tip (from a dog trainer) worked and now he wants nothing to do with his poop and he no longer requires a treat in exchange for doing his business.
 We were told that poop eating is a phase that they grow out of and we were glad that was the case with Ralphie.

-Ralphie used to only do his business on pee pads inside but now he is trained to do his business both inside and outside.
-He’s had less accidents indoors once he was trained to go outside because he prefers to save his pee for the outdoors.
-He enjoys marking every tree and pole on his walks.
-If the weather is really bad then doing his business indoors is a nice option to have because he has a difficult time going or wanting to walk outside when it’s pouring outside.
+Ralphie used to only do his business inside on pee pads but now he is trained to do his business both inside and outside (weather permitting).
+He’s had less indoor accidents once he was trained to go outside because he prefers to reserve his pee for walks and he enjoys marking every tree and pole on his walks.
+If the weather is really bad then doing his business indoors is a convenient option because he has a difficult time going or wanting to walk outside when it’s pouring or snowing outside.

 These dog pads fit this silicone pad holder perfectly.
-I place it inside the small size of this waterproof play pen which is his designated potty area at home and it helps in case his pee leaks to the sides.
-I prefer to wipe his paws after he goes but he also has a mat to dry his feet in case he goes on his own.
+I place it inside the small size of this waterproof play pen which is his designated potty area indoor and it helps in case his pee leaks onto the side.
+I prefer to wipe his paws after he goes but he also has a mat to dry his feet in case he goes potty on his own.
 He has better control of his bladder as an adult and we usually walk him 2-3 times a day in morning, mid-afternoon and sometimes at night.
 Usually he goes on the pee pads 2-3 times throughout the night since we don’t limit his water intake to ensure that he’s well hydrated.